razshare/json-to-php/README.md

 ```

 > [!NOTE]
+> - The input file name (excluding the `.json` extension, of course) must be a `valid` Php `class name`.
-> The resulting Php file is not formatted properly, you may want to run php-cs-fixer on it.
+> - The resulting Php file is not formatted properly, you may want to run php-cs-fixer on it.